 The MB-13 has the closest design in relation to typical assault-style rifles, thanks to its hybrid form factor.
 Arguably the most-modern option in the MB family, it features an AR-15 inspired pistol grip and extendable stock.
 This polymer stock is textured for improved handling.
 However, the rifle remains a ranged weapon at heart, complete with a mounting rail for optics.
 Included in the box is the MB-13 rifle, a 30-round magazine, and a bipod.
 A 3-9×40 scope is an optional upgrade.

 The rifle is the lightest of the bunch, weighing in at only 4.4 pounds.
-It’s also compact, measuring a stubby 38.5 to 42 inches depending on the stock extension.
-This gun is made to handle a plethora of environments while keeping a lower profile.
-It has both a metal barrel and a receiver.
+It’s also compact, measuring a stubby 38.5 to 42 inches depending on stock extension.
+This gun is made to handle a plethora of environments, while keeping a lower profile.
+It has both a metal barrel and receiver.

 The Bottom Line